310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki awkward %}
 …Haha, I’m so pathetic.
 I’m making you take care of me even in times like this…

-Even though I was supposed to give you a chance to rest and forget about work for a while…
+Even though I was hoping to give you a chance to rest and forget about work for a while…
 {% endbubble %}

 {% bubble Chiaki curious %}
 …This has nothing to do with work?
-You only came back because you were worried for me?
+You came back because you were worried for me?

-No matter who the person may be, you’ll make sure to help them if they’re in trouble… and that includes me?
+No matter who the person may be, you’d make sure to help them if they’re in trouble… and that includes me?
 Even when I’m everyone’s hero?
 {% endbubble %}

 {% bubble Chiaki smile %}
 I see now.
-If I were in your position, I would have done the exact same.
+If I were in your position, I’m sure I would have done the exact same.

 …Anzu, you’re a hero of your own, aren’t you?
-You help the vulnerable, and support them all throughout.
+You help the vulnerable and support them.

 You’re someone indispensable to me.
 {% endbubble %}